oplS16projects/FP2/README.md

 ```
 *Note: This tutorial can be found at: http://www.wikihow.com/Make-a-Cube-in-OpenGL*

-To make the cube a slightly different approach is taken, which uses glRotate to make the image more clear by displaying it at an angle.
-Then, glVertex is used inside of GL_POLYGON to create each side, which is a square, of the cube.
+To make the cube a slightly different approach is taken, which uses glRotatef to make the image more clear by displaying it at an angle.
+Then, glVertex3f is used inside of GL_POLYGON to create each side, which is a square, of the cube.
 This yields the following image:

 ![3-Dimensional Cube Output](https://github.com/olearyevan/FP2/blob/master/3d_cube.png?raw=true)